jposada202020/CircuitPython_uplot/docs/quick_start.rst

     ubar(plot, a, b, color=0xFF1000, fill=True, bar_space=30, xstart=70, projection=True)

-For filled unprojected bar you can update their values.
-This is useful for data logging. the max_value argument will allow you to set the maximum value of the graph.
+For filled unprojected bars you can update their values.
+This is useful for data logging.
+The max_value argument will allow you to set the maximum value of the graph.
 The plot will scale according to this max value, and bar plot will update their values accordingly

 .. code-block:: python